Community Health and Wellbeing Champion

 Volunteer Centre Tower Hamlets

-We are looking for people aged 18+ who want to join LBTH to become Community Health & Wellbeing Champions.
+We are looking for people aged 18+ who want to join LBTH to become Community Health and Wellbeing Champions.
 CHWCs are unpaid volunteers who support the Council’s Public Health Team by: • Promoting health – sharing important health information with the community • Connecting people – helping local residents access health services • Listening and sharing – gathering feedback from the community to improve health programmes.
-No experience is needed.
-We provide full training and support.
+No experience is needed - we provide full training and support.

-Tower Hamlets Public Health Team are looking for people who live in Tower Hamlets to join us to become Community Health & Wellbeing Champions.
+Tower Hamlets Public Health Team is looking for people who live in Tower Hamlets to become Community Health and Wellbeing Champions.
 Our aspirations are for the London Borough of Tower Hamlets (LBTH) to be a place where residents have equal access to opportunities to reach their potential and have a good quality of life.
-What is a Community Health & Wellbeing Champion?
-Community Health & Wellbeing Champions are unpaid volunteers who live in Tower Hamlets.
+What is a Community Health and Wellbeing Champion?
+Community Health and Wellbeing Champions are unpaid volunteers who live in Tower Hamlets.
 They support the Council’s Public Health Team by: • Promoting health – sharing important health information with the community • Connecting people – helping local residents access health services • Listening and sharing – gathering feedback from the community to improve health programmes.
 Community Health & Wellbeing Champions will talk with residents about a range of health issues.
 These could include; reducing alcohol, stopping smoking, tackling obesity, opting into vaccinations, improving mental health and taking up cancer screening.
-What will I do as a Community Health & Wellbeing Champion?
+What will I do as a Community Health and Wellbeing Champion?
 Your tasks will include: • Attending training to prepare for the role. • Sharing health information with neighbours, local groups and networks. • Directing people to the right health services. • Helping at health fairs and community events. • Giving feedback to the Public Health team on what works and what doesn’t. • Helping to create health messages that are clear and culturally appropriate. • Meeting with other Champions to share ideas and support each other. • Checking in with the Volunteer Coordinator for guidance and support.
-This is a fantastic role for anyone interested in a career in public health, or who is passionate about promoting better health in Tower Hamlets. **Please only apply if you are aged 18+ and are able to attend all 3 training dates (3rd, 19th, 20th November 2025).
+This is a fantastic role for anyone who is passionate about promoting better health in Tower Hamlets or interested in pursuing a career in public health.
+Apply by midday Tuesday 24 March 2026. **Please only apply if you are aged 18+, are currently a resident of Tower Hamlets, and are able to attend all 3 training dates - Thursday 16th, Wednesday 22nd, and Wednesday 29th April 2026.
 If you cannot make these dates, please apply for future rounds in 2026**.

 Advice, Information & Support,Community Work